 - Pants/bottoms must be pinned to the top of the hanger and not folded over nor pinned to the bottom of the hanger.
 Tops should not be pinned to the hanger unless they will fall off (i.e. swimsuits, spaghetti straps, etc.).
 You will be responsible for making any changes at check-in.

 - Groups of onesies (same size) may be folded nicely and put into a zip lock bag.
 Do not seal the bag shut so we can inspect items at check-in.
-Note: MBC will not sell the set if any of the items do not meet MBC standards.
+Tip: Onesies generally sell better on hangers.
+Note: MBC will not sell the set if any of the items do not meet MBC standards, and/or different sizes are put together.

 - After your items are completely prepared and tagged, sort them by gender AND THEN by size.

 - Shoes: Use ribbon or a zip-tie to attach shoes together.
-(MBC will have some zip-ties available at check-in.)
-Carefully secure your tag to the pair of shoes, preferably with ribbon.
+Infant shoes can go in a zip lock bag.
+MBC will have some zip-ties available at check-in.
+Carefully secure your tag to the pair of shoes, preferably with a safety pin.
 If you are using packing tape, please remember not to cover the barcode with tape.
-REMINDER: We will only be accepting 10 pairs of shoes per consignor per gender, so only bring your BEST QUALITY shoes!

-- Dollar Rack – At check-in, consignors will indicate whether or not they would like their clothing items to go on the Dollar Rack if MBC finds an imperfection before the sale starts.
+- Dollar Rack – Miss a stain or other imperfection when prepping?
+No problem!
+The Dollar Rack is a great way to sell it all and make some money back for those “no thank you” items.
+At check-in, consignors will indicate whether or not they would like their clothing items to go on the Dollar Rack if MBC finds an imperfection before the sale starts.
 (Imperfect items found after the sale starts will be returned to the consignor.)
 These items will be specially marked and remain $1 throughout the sale.
 The Dollar Rack will be displayed when floor/rack space becomes available.
 (First priority is given to items meeting MBC standards.)
 Un-sold items will be returned to the consignor.
 NOTE: Please do not intentionally bring items for the Dollar Rack.
 MBC would like to maintain our standards for quality items.
 The Dollar Rack is a courtesy option for items with minor imperfections.
 Excessive amounts of items not meeting MBC standards will be placed in the consignor’s tub.

 TOYS, BOOKS, BABY ITEMS, EQUIPMENT: